Can recovering peers help others with opioid use disorder get treatment?

 Participants were 70 adults with opioid use disorder who were not currently in substance use disorder treatment.
 Most participants were male (73%) and African American (94%), and 6% were Hispanic.
 Nearly all were rated with high severity on a substance use disorder screener, and most (61%) had a history of opioid-related overdose, ranging from one to eight times; over half of these people (23/43, 53%) had received naloxone to counter an opioid overdose at least once.

-Potential study participants were approached in the community by peer outreach staff who initiated a conversation by referring to the problem of heroin use in the community.
-Peer outreach workers explained that they were seeking individuals who were actively using heroin, but not currently in treatment, for a study that aimed to help get people into treatment.
-If the individual expressed interest in the study, the peer outreach worker then called study staff to phone-screened the prospective participant for study eligibility.
-Those who were eligible and agreed to schedule a treatment linkage appointment were provided with transportation to the study office.
+Potential study participants were approached in the field by peer outreach staff who started a conversation by talking about the local heroin problem.
+They then explained that they were seeking individuals who use heroin, but are not currently in treatment, for a study with the goal of getting people into care.
+If the person expressed interest in participating, study staff phone-screened the prospective participant for study eligibility.

-At the study office, participants met with a treatment linkage manager who used motivational interviewing techniques, discussed the benefits of going to treatment, engaged in problem solving about expressed barriers to treatment, and provided links to treatment (e.g., making appointments, providing transportation).
-Linkage managers stayed in contact with participants who entered treatment to check in on their status; they also attempted to re-engage those who had dropped out of treatment.
-For those participants who did not initially want a treatment referral, the linkage manager maintained weekly contact for 30 days.
-During this time, for participants who changed their mind and decided to accept a treatment referral, an intake appointment and transportation were scheduled.
+Once enrolled in the study, participants met with a treatment linkage manager who used motivational interviewing, discussed the benefits of treatment, engaged in problem solving about expressed barriers to treatment, and provided links to treatment.
+Linkage managers stayed in contact with participants who entered treatment to keep tabs on their status.
+If a participant dropped out of treatment, they would attempt to reengage them.
+For participants who didn’t initially want a treatment referral, the linkage manager maintained weekly contact for 30 days so that participants who changed their mind about treatment could be referred.